RobertaBtt/PythonCleanArchitecture/README.md

 Input:
 - First Line: upper right coordinates of the Area.
 This serves to limit the Area

-It is possible to "deploy" more than one Robot/Mower.
+It is possible to "deploy" more than one Thing.
-Each Robot/Mower has two lines of input.
+Each Thing has two lines of input.
-  - First Line: Robot/Mower position
+  - First Line: Thing position
-  - Second Line: A series of Instructions that tells the Robot/Mower how to "explore" the area.
+  - Second Line: A series of Instructions that tells the Thing how to "explore" the area.

 Each Robot/Mover actions are sequential:
-- the second Robot/Mower will start after the previous one had finished.
+- the second Thing will start after the previous one had finished.

 ### Implementation
 Following the Responsibility Driven Design,I've identify a Task that need to be done in the code,